Bjarne-AAU/MonteCarloLocalization/report.md

 # Simulation

-In order to demonstrate the Monte Carlo localizatin method, a model of a real scenario has to be created in which the simulation takes place.
+In order to demonstrate the Monte Carlo localization method, a model of a real scenario can be created as a setting for the robot localization simulation.
 Therefore, we need to model

  * the environment given as a topolgical map